spacelift-io/terraform-provider-spacelift/docs/resources/module.md

 - `id` (String) The ID of the GitHub Enterprise integration.
 If not specified, the default integration will be used.

+Read-Only:

+- `is_default` (Boolean) Indicates whether this is the default GitHub Enterprise integration

 <a id="nestedblock--gitlab"></a>
 ### Nested Schema for `gitlab`